AdrianTorjKobza/Various/EU_AI_Act_Compliance_Checklist/README.md

 1. Download `eu-ai-act-checklist.html` from this repository
 2. Open it in any modern browser (Chrome, Firefox, Safari, Edge)
-3. Start ticking items — your progress is saved automatically in your browser
+3. Start ticking items; your progress is saved automatically in your browser

 ---